Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Source: USHAS 2024.
 Scale: 100% = 1.5M visitors.

-Context: Turkey ranks among the Top 10 medical tourism destinations globally according to TRT World, alongside Germany, India, Thailand, and Mexico.
-The country's appeal is built on a combination of competitive pricing, geographic accessibility from Europe and the Middle East, and a concentration of internationally accredited hospitals.
+Context: Turkey ranks among the top 10 medical tourism destinations globally according to TRT World, alongside Germany, India, Thailand, and Mexico.
+The country's appeal is based on a combination of competitive pricing, geographic accessibility from Europe and the Middle East, and a concentration of internationally accredited hospitals.

 Turkey vs. Other Destinations — Global Comparison

 How does Turkey's health tourism volume compare to other popular destinations?
-The following chart uses country-level estimates from Grand View Research and industry body reports.
+The following chart uses country estimates from Grand View Research and industry reports.

-Important caveat: International comparisons of health tourist numbers are difficult because countries use different definitions and counting methods.
-Hungary, Thailand, and Mexico have well-developed medical tourism sectors but publish data differently.
-These figures are best understood as order-of-magnitude estimates.
+Important Note: Cross-country comparisons of health tourist numbers are difficult because countries use different definitions and counting methods.
+Hungary, Thailand, and Mexico all have well-developed medical tourism sectors, but publish data in different ways.
+These figures should be understood as order-of-magnitude estimates.

 Annual Estimated Health Tourist Arrivals (total health tourism)